Vattenfall Clashindarroch Wind Farm Community Fund

 |Apply any time:

 The Vattenfall Clashindarroch Wind Farm Community Fund supports charitable projects benefiting those living in the areas served by the community councils of Huntly, Strathbogie and Tap o’Noth and the area served by Cabrach Community Association.

-The Fund is provided by Vattenfall, the developer and owner of Clashindarroch Wind Farm in Aberdeenshire.
-Starting on 2015, the Fund receives a donation of £185,000 each year, rising in line with the Retail Price Index.
-In 2020, the annual contribution to the Fund was just under £209,000.
+The fund is provided by Vattenfall, the developer and owner of Clashindarroch Wind Farm in Aberdeenshire.
+Starting in 2015, the fund receives a donation of £185,000 each year, rising in line with the Retail Price Index.
+In 2023, the annual contribution to the fund was just under £268,000.
 Donations will be provided for the operating lifetime of the wind farm.

-The Fund’s purpose, priorities and award levels were identified through consultation with residents from across the four area, the Clashindarroch Conversation, carried out in 2014.
+The fund’s purpose, priorities and award levels were identified through consultation with residents from across the four areas, the Clashindarroch Conversation, carried out in 2014.
 Details of the process and results of this can be found here.
 More information about the four communities can be found in the Community Profile.

-Read about the difference the Fund is making in the Year 5 Fund Report.
+Read about the difference the fund is making in the Year 8 Report here.

 Purpose of this fund

 The overall purpose of the fund is to support positive change by investing in a wide range of inspirational, community-led activity in the Fund area that is strategic, positive, creative and helps create a legacy of lasting impact.
 Within this broad purpose, the fund will support activity that addresses the following five priorities: